 During our Ofsted inspection held in January 2013 the inspectors recognised that ‘all statutory safeguarding procedures are in place’.

 Please refer to our Child Protection / Safeguarding Policy documentation below.

 Child Protection/Safeguarding Information

-If you are concerned about the welfare of a child at Curnow School please contact Gina Briggs (Designated Child Protection Officer) or Caroline Jewell, Rob Armstrong or Sam Murray (Safeguarding Officers) on 01209 215432.
+If you are concerned about the welfare of a child at Curnow School please or Caroline Jewell (Designated Safeguarding Lead), Rob Armstrong or Sam Murray (Deputy Designated Safeguarding Leads) on 01209 215432.

 Alternatively you could report your concern to the Multi- Agency Referral Unit (MARU) on 0300 1234 116

 For information from the Cornwall & Isles of Scilly Safeguarding Children Partnership, please click on the following link: